 The flip day for Canine A will alternate between the A squad officers.
 The flip day for Canine B will alternate between the B squad officers.
-The start and stop time for each daily Watch schedule will be determined by the Canine squad and command staff.
+Deployment of the Canine Officers shall be evenly distributed between Squad A and Squad B. The start and stop time for each daily watch schedule will be determined by the Canine Sergeant(s) and command staff.